obrassard/initbot/README.md

 --help      Show this help page
 ```

-> :sparkles: More details and examples to come soon !
+:sparkles: More details and examples to come soon ! :sparkles:

 <!--
 ### Parameters